jwang1122/apcomputer/exams/quiz13.md

     return oldVal;
 ```

 2. What will be printed as a result of executing the change method?
-Assume changeVal in the Number class works as intended. \
+Assume changeValue in the Number class works as intended.

 ```
 (A) 5 5